exaroth/game-appimage/README.md

 5. Move contents of game folder to `game` directory

-6. Update `AppDir/wrapper` file, set `progEXE` to the name of game executable as well as `progName` to unique game identifier
+6. Update `AppDir/wrapper` file, set `EXECUTABLE` to the name of game executable as well as `PROGRAM_NAME` to unique game identifier

 7. Run `build.sh` to build AppImage, look for generated file in `build` dir